make2explore/Face-Mask-Detection-based-Door-Gate-Opening-System/README.md

 Tutorial - Raspberry Pi Interfacing with EM18 RFID Reader   ▶️  [https://youtu.be/eBzN0RCrgbI]

-⚠️ Please Note that, you need to fullfill all the pre-requisites to implement this project.
+⚠️ Please Note that, you need to complete all the pre-requisites to implement this project.

 🚩 To download and Install WiringPi library on Raspberry Pi - Go to Following Link